-Home to 400 million people, the densely populated Asian mega-deltas are biodiverse, fertile, and productive food baskets dominated by rice, fisheries, and aquaculture that support millions beyond delta dwellers.
+Home to 177 million people, the densely populated Asian mega-deltas are biodiverse, fertile and productive food baskets dominated by rice, fisheries and aquaculture that support millions of people beyond the delta dwellers themselves.
 Deltas are reaching a significant tipping point.
-More than 100 million small-scale producers living in Asian mega-deltas face risks to food and nutrition security and livelihoods from impacts of climate change.
+Tens of millions of small-scale producers living in Asian mega-deltas face risks to food and nutrition security and livelihoods from impacts of climate change.

-Recent models of coastal elevation show that the Asian mega-deltas are much lower than previously assumed and will be severely affected by increased incidence and intensity of floods, sea-level rise, and salinization of soil and freshwater.
-The models also predict water shortage, severe cyclones, and climate extremes, which can lead to an annual loss of 6% of GDP in Southeast Asia, over twice the global average expected loss.
-Furthermore, freshwater withdrawals far exceeding sustainable capacity are contributing to land subsidence, and rapid biodiversity loss threatens protective mangrove forests.
-These trends will put increased pressure on those remaining, who are often aging women facing labor shortages, decreased productivity, and reduced livelihood opportunities.
+Recent models of coastal elevation show that the Asian mega-deltas are much lower than previously assumed and will be severely affected by more frequent and more intense floods, sea-level rise and salinization of freshwater and soil.
+The models also predict water shortages, severe cyclones and climate extremes, which can lead to an annual loss of 6% of GDP in Southeast Asia, over twice the global average expected loss.
+These trends will put increased pressure on those remaining, who are often aging women facing labor shortages, decreased productivity and reduced livelihood opportunities.
+The result is likely further erosion of food security and increased poverty and hunger.

-This Initiative aims to support the creation of resilient, inclusive, and productive deltas, which maintain socio-ecological integrity, adapt to climatic and other stressors, and support human prosperity and wellbeing.
+This Initiative aims to create resilient, inclusive and productive deltas — which maintain socio-ecological integrity, adapt to climatic and other stressors, and support human prosperity and wellbeing — by removing systemic barriers to the scaling of transformative technologies and practices at community, national and regional levels.

 Proposed 3-year outcomes include: